To create an inclusive and welcoming community where lives are transformed and enriched through the shared experience of art.

 The organization continued to grow and, in 1960, changed its name to the Summit Art Center.
 In 1969, after several moves, it found its permanent home at 68 Elm Street.
 For four years, the Art Center utilized the existing house on the property while plans were developed and funds were raised for a brand new building.
 The fortieth anniversary in 1973 was celebrated with the opening of the new building, which contained four studios.
 Just two years later, a fifth studio was added to the building to accommodate the expansion of the photo lab and inclusion of jewelry-making classes.
 The organization continued to grow in size and become more professional.
 In 1981, it was given accreditation by the American Association of Museums (AAM)—now the American Alliance of Museums—which sets the highest standards for the nation’s cultural organizations.

 To reflect the expanding impact of the Art Center, its name was changed to the New Jersey Center for the Visual Arts in 1985.
 Eleven years later, the Sculpture Garden was created in order to provide outdoor exhibition space for sculptures and other large-scale objects.
 Today, it also serves as an outdoor studio for drawing, painting, and photography students.
 By the early 2000s, it became clear that, in order to meet the needs of its constituents and provide the best visual arts experiences possible, another expansion was necessary.
 The Access to Art capital fundraising campaign kicked off in 2004 to raise money for an 11,000 square foot expansion.
 Just a year later, the organization again changed its name to the Visual Arts Center of New Jersey and held the grand re-opening of its new 23,000 square foot facility.
-New amenities featured a total of nine enhanced studios designed specifically for media ranging from ceramics to painting and two galleries dedicated to contemporary art exhibitions: the beautiful Main Gallery, flanked by a set of slanted 30 foot floor-to-ceiling windows; the Mitzi & Warren Eisenberg Gallery; Studio X; Marité & Joe Robinson Strolling Gallery, and the Wilf Family Community Galleries.
+New amenities featured a total of nine enhanced studios designed specifically for media ranging from ceramics to painting and two galleries dedicated to contemporary art exhibitions: the beautiful Main Gallery, flanked by a set of slanted 30-foot floor-to-ceiling windows; the Mitzi & Warren Eisenberg Gallery; Studio X; and Marité & Joe Robinson Strolling Galleries.

 Now moving into its ninth decade, the Visual Arts Center of New Jersey is recognized statewide for its outstanding programs.
 In 2008, the New Jersey State Council on the Arts awarded the Art Center its “Citation of Excellence” and designated it as a “Major Impact Organization,” one of only 16 cultural institutions in New Jersey to be honored with both distinctions.
 In addition, it has received four Discover Jersey Arts People’s Choice Awards for “Favorite Place to Take an Adult Arts Class.”